 To meet this aim, we’re giving local authorities £3.2 billion in grants for waste infrastructure projects.
 We also provide guidance to help local authorities carry out these projects.

 Waste crime includes fly-tipping, the operation of illegal waste management sites and the illegal export of waste.
 It can damage the environment and human health, cause pollution, and harm local neighbourhoods.

 We’re taking a range of measures to deal with waste crime, including:

 - working with the Sentencing Council on a new sentencing guideline (see ‘Environmental Offences - Definitive Guideline’) for waste crimes which took effect from 1 July 2014

-- bringing into force stronger powers for local authorities and the Environment Agency to stop, search and seize vehicles suspected of involvement in waste crime
+- bringing into force stronger powers to stop, search and seize vehicles suspected of involvement in waste crime

 - supporting the work the National Fly-Tipping Prevention Group

 - using police intelligence to identify people concerned with the illegal export of waste

 - seeking views on enhancing enforcement powers for regulators and seeking evidence on other measures to tackle waste crime and persistent poor performance